 What is Profiling?

-Profiling helps identify areas for optimization, particularly in terms of CPU usage, memory consumption, and execution time hot spots by capturing instances of the code at various intervals.
+Profiling helps identify areas for optimization, particularly in terms of CPU usage, memory consumption, and execution time hot spots, by capturing instances of the code at various intervals.

 Moreover, sustained profiling not only sheds light on resource utilization at the code level but also enables the storage, querying, and analysis of this data over time.